 The US-based Deep Carbon Observatory currently estimates that there are 15 to 23 billion tonnes of carbon tied up in deep life.

-Many of the organisms can be classed as 'Extremophiles' - living at depths of up to at least 5km, with absolutely no light, and surviving temperatures of 120°C. (recently estimated at 137°C, see update below)
+Many of the organisms can be classed as 'Extremophiles' - living at depths of up to at least 5km, with absolutely no light, and surviving temperatures of up to 120°C. (recently estimated at 137°C, see update below)

 Measurements suggest that the continental subsurface hosts 2 to 6 × 1029 cells.